Giants vs. Phillies Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Bryson Stott, Wilmer Flores and others in the Philadelphia Phillies-San Francisco Giants matchup at Citizens Bank Park on Monday at 6:40 PM ET.
+Those looking to place a player prop wager can find odds on Bryson Stott, Wilmer Flores and others in the Philadelphia Phillies-San Francisco Giants matchup at Citizens Bank Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!